 Creating Your Own DIY Rod Holder

-You can create a safe and organized space for your fishing poles pretty easily.
+You can easily create a safe and organized space for your fishing poles.
 Click here to watch a video about a simple, low-cost DIY rod holder you might want to try.
 Below is a step-by-step outline to help you get the job done.

 - A 2×4 of your choice in length